 The Final Word

-As you can see, the differences are few, and not of great significance to the average cardholder.
-At the end of the day, choosing between a Mastercard and a Visa credit card comes down to your lifestyle and preferences.
+As you can see, the differences are few and insignificant to the average cardholder.
+Ultimately, choosing between a Mastercard and a Visa credit card comes down to your lifestyle and preferences.

 Mastercard Offers Recap List